lucasfit01/dwa-orientation-curriculum/computer-setup/windows-computer-setup.md

 6.Run the "Ubuntu" application to complete the installation and set up the UNIX user.

 7.Make sure to remember the password you set, as you will need it frequently in the future.
+If for any reason you forgot the password of the UNIX user you created follow the [How to reset the password for the UNIX user in WSL](#how-to-reset-the-password-for-the-unix-user-in-wsl) instructions.

-8.Right click the top of your ubuntu window and go to `properties`
+8.Right-click the top of your Ubuntu window and go to Properties.
+If you don't see `Properties` in the dropdown list, make sure to run the Ubuntu app as an administrator.

 a.
 Make sure to click the box that says `use Ctr + Shift + C/V as Copy/Paste`
 b.
 This will make it easier to copy stuff over to your ubuntu terminal both now and in the future